maximehiez/maxime365/src/content/blog/english/2025-02-04-teams-new-calendar-ga.md

 ---

 ##### Introduction
-Microsoft recently announced the general availability of the new unified calendar in Teams.
+Microsoft recently announced the *General Availability* of the new unified calendar in Teams.
 This update aims to improve the user experience by providing a more intuitive interface and advanced features for meeting and event management.
 Learn how this new feature can transform the way you plan and manage your daily activities in Teams.

 ---